Denver Parental Alienation Attorneys

 Breaking ties with your former spouse is never easy.
 As a family drifts apart, it can be emotional and frustrating for everyone involved, especially your children.
 When children are part of any divorce, legal separation or uncontested divorce, it is natural to wonder how well they will settle into a different way of living with their parents.

 Because cases concerning child support, child custody or visitation agreements can be tumultuous and argumentative, there is no guarantee that a former spouse will be able to maintain an amicable relationship with you after the divorce or separation.

-It is in just such an emotional climate that parental alienation can easily occur.
-(This sentence should be reworded) At Jones Law Firm, PC, when we take on a case like this, each Denver family attorney carefully listens to all the client has to say.
+Parental alienation can easily occur in such an emotional climate.
+At Jones Law Firm, PC, when we take on a case like this, each Denver parental alienation attorney carefully listens to all the client has to say.
 We then educate the client on parental alienation and develop a personalized strategy for protecting the family.

 What is Parental Alienation?

 Parental alienation is the term used to describe the efforts of one parent to sour a child’s relationship with the other parent, referred to as the target parent.
 It can be consciously or unconsciously done, but the effect is the same.

 If conducted over a long period of time or if criticism of the other parent is particularly severe, the effects can be heartbreaking.
 The child will eventually begin to express strong and unreasonable hatred or dislike toward the target parent, emotionally rejecting that parent.
 Over time, they completely lose that source of parental support.